-Practising play with your child
+Practising play with your child with disability

 Your child learns a lot from watching how you talk to other people and how you act when you’re around others.
 When you show your child how to behave, it’s called modelling.
-When you talk to your friends, you can model listening, sharing, compromising, seeing things from other people’s points of view and showing empathy.
+When you talk to people, you can model listening, sharing, compromising, seeing things from other people’s points of view and showing empathy.
 For example, you can say things like, ‘Yes, let’s do it that way’ or ‘I don’t understand what you mean’.